 What’s best for you depends on if you want it faster, or want it cheaper.

 If you want your Cricut faster, you can go to your local craft store such as Michaels, Joann, Hobby Lobby, or A.C.
 Moore.
 No craft store in town?
 Most Wal-Marts carry Cricuts, too.
 Each of these stores typically have an entire aisle dedicated to Cricut and you can go out and get one right now.
 I’ve bought all of my Cricuts from the store like this because I’m too impatient to wait for one to be delivered to me!
 You can often get great prices on certain models at these stores, too, as they often have sales.
 Just be aware that you will NOT be able to use a coupon on Cricut machines or Cricut supplies—they are always excluded.

 If you want your Cricut cheaper, order online.
-The absolute best prices are typically during Black Friday/Cyber Monday in November and Amazon Prime Day in July.
+The absolute best prices are typically during Black Friday/Cyber Monday in November and Amazon Prime Day in July, but Cricut itself also does regular sales in its shop throughout the year.
 It’s hard to say what models will go on sale and how much they will be, but I do post the deals here on my blog once they are announced.
 If you can’t wait for one of these deal periods, I recommend you look for Cricut bundles on Amazon or in the Cricut shop that have the model and products you want—that’s where you can save the most money.

 Here’s the best deal I know of on a Cricut Explore series RIGHT NOW: